High-level shape

 hrns is a small composition of six packages:

-main: wires everything togetheropenai: OpenAI-compatible request and streaming clientloop: agent loop and tool executiontools: bundled tool implementationsskills: skill discovery and theload_skilltooltui: interactive terminal UI
+main: wires everything togetheropenai: OpenAI-compatible request and streaming clientloop: agent loop and tool executiontools: bundled tool implementationsskills: skill discovery and theload_skilltooltui: terminal UI and one-shot exec runner

 Boot sequence